-Military History Now has covered a number of other famous war scares, including:
+MILITARYHISTORYNOW.COM has covered a number of other famous war scares, including these:

-- the 1859 crisis between Great Britain and the United States in the Pacific Northwest over the shooting of a pig… that’s right, a pig!;
+- the 1859 crisis between Great Britain and the United States in the Pacific Northwest over the shooting of a pig… yes, a pig!;

 - the 1885 showdown between the German and American navies over control of the tiny islands of Samoa;

-- the 1902 standoff between Holland and Venezuela; and
+- a 1902 standoff between Holland and Venezuela; and

 - the various Cold War close calls that very nearly led to all out nuclear Armageddon.